 Insurance & Risk Financing Initiatives

-China’s Belt & Road Initiative (BRI) is the most ambitious development project of its kind to-date.
-The BRI seeks to connect Asia with the European and African continents through greater connectivity and networks with the aim of improving regional integration, increasing trade and stimulating economic growth on a trans-continental scale.
-Vital public infrastructure, such as roads and railways, gas pipelines, power plants and ports will be built in over 60 countries, with total estimated infrastructure investment to exceed USD 1 trillion.
+China’s Belt & Road Initiative (BRI) seeks to connect Asia with the European and African continents through greater connectivity and networks with the aim of improving regional integration, increasing trade and stimulating economic growth on a trans-continental scale.

-MAS co-created the BRI Insurance Consortium with the industry to provide top-up capacity and specialised insurance coverage for BRI projects in APAC ex-China.
-The Singapore branch of China Reinsurance Group (China Re) is the administrator of the Consortium, which brings together Singapore-based insurers, reinsurers, and brokers who will contribute insurance capacity, and provide risk management services.
+The Singapore Branch of China Reinsurance Group (China Re) is the administrator of the Consortium, which brings together Singapore-based insurers, reinsurers, and brokers who will contribute insurance capacity, and provide risk management services.